MoRoCo: An Online Topology-Adaptive Framework for Multi-Operator Multi-Robot Coordination under Restricted Communication: Problem Description

-\begin{remark} As motivated earlier, two modes of communication above are useful for different purposes: the pairwise communication by~\eqref{eq:com} is suitable for intermittent data exchange and coordination among the robots and operators, while the communication chain by~\eqref{eq:chain} is essential for an operator to have a high-bandwidth and reliable access to a robot for an extended period of time. $\blacksquare$ \end{remark}
+\begin{remark} The above two communication modes are useful for different purposes: the pairwise communication by~\eqref{eq:com} is suitable for intermittent data exchange, while the communication chain by~\eqref{eq:chain} is essential for an operator to have a consistent and reliable access to a robot for a duration. $\blacksquare$ \end{remark}